powsybl/powsybl-starter/README.md

-Run a DC load flow instead of an AC:
+Run a DC load flow instead of an AC one:

 ```java
 Network network = IeeeCdfNetworkFactory.create14();